 The VOC supplied exotic plants to the royal court and other wealthy Dutch patrons.
 In 1673, William sent a letter to the VOC director requesting new plant species.
 The nasturtium, an exotic flower mentioned by Mary’s doctor, Walter Harris, is one species that flourished in the royal gardens at Het Loo.
 The nasturtium and many other floral species cultivated at Het Loo required a high level of botanical expertise that very few gardeners could provide.

 William also shared Mary’s passion for gardening.
 However, his interests were largely motivated by politics, as the elaborate, grandiose gardens of the royal palaces enhanced his political status.
 Both William and Mary took great care in the redesign of their palaces to accommodate their interest in gardening.
-Together, they ordered and supervised the complete remodeling of the gardens of many of their residences, such as Huis Honselaarsdijk in The Hague, the palace Het Loo in Apeldoorn and Hampton Court Palace in London.
+Together, they ordered and supervised the complete remodeling of the gardens of many of their residences, such as Huis Honselaarsdijk in The Hague, the palace Het Loo in Apeldoorn and Hampton Court Palace in Greater London.
 There, many facilities were built in order to facilitate the cultivation of the most precious and rarest species.
 The garden at Het Loo was equipped with plate bandes, a typical Dutch invention to showcase exotic flowers.
 Titchmarsh describes the term as “narrow borders with indented shapes edged with box, especially designed to act as theatrical sets in which to show off rare flowers”.

 In 1689, William and Mary moved to Hampton Court Palace in England, where they transformed the gardens with the expertise of Daniel Marot.
 The French architect and designer had previously redesigned the royal couple’s Palace Het Loo, and was brought to England to remodel the garden.
 Together with Marot, Mary and William conceived of small flower gardens and the privy garden, located in the South Gardens, where the tender and exotic plant species were best protected.
 The garden at Hampton Court also contained one of the earliest greenhouses used in England.
 The Queen’s ‘stoves,’ which were three greenhouses designed for tropical plants, are described in a catalogue for Mary’s botanical garden.
 The greenhouses were the invention of Heindrik Floris, a Dutch carpenter.
 To maintain the climate for these delicate species, the greenhouse was installed with furnaces and flues.
 Another achievement was the installation of a ‘melon ground,’ where plants such as auriculas (one of Mary’s favourites) would grow.
 Mary had one of the largest known collections of exotic plants.
 Her botanist, Dr. Leonard Plukenet, catalogued and detailed more than two thousand different species.
 In 1690, the botanist Charles Hatton visited Hampton Court and declared having seen “about 400 rare Indian plants, which were never seen in England.”
 The floral varieties in Holland probably outnumbered the gardens in England, because in 1693, a cargo containing flower bulbs from Honselaarsdijk arrived at Hampton Court.
 In her unbridled quest for more floral varieties, Mary even sent her gardeners as far as Virginia, the Canary Islands, and Mauritius.